Judge refuses to extend timeframe for Georgia's new Medicaid plan, only one with work requirement

 The state didn't comply with federal rules for an extension, so the Biden administration legally rejected its request to extend the Georgia Pathways to Coverage program's expiration date from September 2025 to 2028, U.S. Judge Lisa Godbey Wood ruled Monday.

-A spokeswoman for the state attorney general's office referred comment to the governor's office, which didn't immediately respond to an email sent Tuesday.
+A spokeswoman for the state attorney general's office referred comment to the governor's office, which didn't immediately have comment Tuesday.

 Georgia Pathways requires all recipients to show that they performed at least 80 hours of work, volunteer activity, schooling or vocational rehabilitation each month.
 It also limits coverage to able-bodied adults earning no more than the federal poverty line, which is $15,060 for a single person and $31,200 for a family of four.